ethereum/ethereum-org-website/src/content/developers/docs/scaling/zk-rollups/index.md

 sidebar: true
 ---

-Zero-knowledge rollups (ZK-rollups) are layer 2 [scaling solutions](/developers/docs/scaling/) that improve throughput on Ethereum Mainnet through off-chain execution.
-ZK-rollups process transactions independently, but post state data to Mainnet as `calldata`.
-They also produce cryptographic proofs of validity for transaction batches to guarantee the correctness of off-chain computation.
+Zero-knowledge rollups (ZK-rollups) are layer 2 [scaling solutions](/developers/docs/scaling/) that increase throughput on Ethereum Mainnet by moving computation and state-storage off-chain.
+ZK-rollups can process thousands of transactions in a batch and then only post some minimal summary data to Mainnet.
+This summary data defines the changes that should be made to the Ethereum state and some cryptographic proof that those changes are correct.

 ## Prerequisites {#prerequisites}

-You should have a good understanding of all the foundational topics and a high-level understanding of [Ethereum scaling](/developers/docs/scaling/).
-Implementing scaling solutions such as rollups is an advanced topic as the technology is less battle-tested and continues to be researched and developed.

-Looking for a more beginner-friendly resource?
-See our [introduction to layer 2](/layer-2/).
+You should have read and understood our page on [Ethereum scaling](/developers/docs/scaling/) and [layer 2](/layer-2).

 ## What are zero-knowledge rollups? {#what-are-zk-rollups}

-**Zero-knowledge rollups (ZK-rollups)** execute transactions on layer 2 (L2), which they bundle (or "roll-up") into batches.
-ZK-rollup operators produce [validity proofs](/glossary/#validity-proof) to prove the validity of off-chain transactions before submitting batches on-chain.
-These proofs can come in the form of ZK-SNARKs (Zero-Knowledge Succinct Non-Interactive Argument of Knowledge) or ZK-STARKs (Zero-Knowledge Scalable Transparent Argument of Knowledge).
+**Zero-knowledge rollups (ZK-rollups)** bundle (or 'roll up') transactions into batches that are executed off-chain.
+Off-chain computation reduces the amount of data that has to be posted to the blockchain.
+ZK-rollup operators submit a summary of the changes required to represent all the transactions in a batch rather than sending each transaction individually.
+They also produce [validity proofs](/glossary/#validity-proof) to prove the correctness of their changes.
+The validity proof demonstrates with cryptographic certainty that the proposed changes to Ethereum's state are truly the end-result of executing all the transactions in the batch.

 The ZK-rollup smart contract maintains the state of all transactions on the L2 chain, and this state can only be updated with a validity proof.
-This means that ZK-rollups only need to provide validity proofs to finalize transactions on the layer 1 (L1) chain instead of posting all the transaction data like [optimistic rollups](/developers/docs/scaling/optimistic-rollups/).
+A validity proof is a cryptographic assurance that the state-change proposed by the rollup is really the result of executing the given batch of transactions.This means that ZK-rollups only need to provide validity proofs to finalize transactions on the layer 1 (L1) chain instead of posting all the transaction data like [optimistic rollups](/developers/docs/scaling/optimistic-rollups/).

-There are no delays when moving funds from ZK-rollups (L2) to Ethereum (L1) because exit transactions are finalized once the ZK-rollup contract verifies the validity proof.
+There are no delays when moving funds from ZK-rollups (L2) to Ethereum (L1) because exit transactions are executed once the ZK-rollup contract verifies the validity proof.
 Conversely, withdrawing funds from optimistic rollups is subject to a delay to allow anyone to challenge the exit transaction with a [fraud proof](/glossary/#fraud-proof).

-ZK-rollups write transactions to Ethereum as `calldata`, which allows anyone to reconstruct the rollup’s state independently.
-They also use compression techniques to reduce transaction data—for example, accounts are represented by an index rather than an address, which saves 28 bytes of data.
+ZK-rollups write transactions to Ethereum as `calldata`. `calldata` is where data that is included in external calls to smart contract functions gets stored.
+Information in `calldata` is published on the blockchain, allowing anyone to reconstruct the rollup’s state independently.
+ZK-rollups use compression techniques to reduce transaction data—for example, accounts are represented by an index rather than an address, which saves 28 bytes of data.
 On-chain data publication is a significant cost for rollups, so data compression can reduce fees for users.

 ## How do zk-rollups interact with Ethereum? {#zk-rollups-and-ethereum}